Romania 13 min

 1. International payments in countries around the world

 Remote gives you access to a highly secure, streamlined dashboard that makes invoice management and international payments cost-effective and efficient.
-You can use our platform to get paid in Romanian lei (or other currencies), without any hidden fees.
+Our platform allows you to get paid in Romanian lei (or other currencies) without hidden fees.

 2. Localized in-app contracts and advice